 Here’s a look at the gorgeous wraparound cover by Justin Sweet, if that’s any consolation.

 I’m Afraid You’ve Got Dragons was not published by Puffin / Penguin Books in August 2007.
-It is 224 pages in hardcover, priced at $11.99 in hardcover (which doesn’t exist).
+It is 224 pages, priced at $11.99 in hardcover (which doesn’t exist).
 There is no digital edition, and if there were, I bet it wouldn’t exist either.
 The cover is by Justin Sweet.